Treatments and Therapies for Cerebral Palsy

 - Complementary and alternative therapy: There are many other types of alternative therapies that may help people with cerebral palsy (although efficacy has not been proven for all such treatments).
 These include hippotherapy (therapeutic horseback riding), acupuncture, yoga, hydrotherapy, hyperbaric oxygen therapy, threshold electrical stimulation, and more.

-If your baby suffered any birth injuries and has been diagnosed with cerebral palsy, please contact our attorneys at Reiter & Walsh ABC Law Centers.
+If your baby suffered any birth injuries and has been diagnosed with cerebral palsy, please contact our attorneys at ABC Law Centers (Reiter & Walsh, P.C.).
 For decades, we have been helping families whose children have cerebral palsy.
 We have numerous multi-million dollar verdicts and settlements that attest to our success, and we will fight to obtain the compensation you and your family deserve.
-We will evaluate your case to determine if your newborn suffered injuries due the negligence of the physician or medical staff, and you never pay any money until we win your case.
+We will evaluate your case to determine if your newborn suffered injuries due to the negligence of the physician or medical staff, and you never pay any money until we win your case.

 Free Case Review | Available 24/7 | No Fee Until We Win